 When will the blueberries be ready?

-Check the farm crop report, 203-929-8425, around the Fourth of July and Farmer Jones can advise you on the ripeness of the blueberries.
+Check the farm crop report, 203-929-8425, around the last week of June, and Farmer Jones can advise you on the ripeness of the blueberries.

 How do you keep the birds and deer out of the berries?

 With great difficulty!
-Balloons and noise cannons scare birds away; rye grass gives birds an alternate food supply; and soap is unappetizing for deer.
-We estimate 30% of the crop is eaten by wildlife and we plant extra to provide enough for guests.
+Balloons and noise cannons scare birds away, and we have moved to netting more and more of the blueberry crop.
+We estimate 30% of the crop is eaten by wildlife.

 What is the white film on the berries?